oracle/terraform-provider-oci/website/docs/r/datascience_model.html.markdown

 	* `is_backup_enabled` - (Required) (Updatable) Boolean flag representing whether backup needs to be enabled/disabled for the model.
 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment to create the model in.
 * `custom_metadata_list` - (Optional) (Updatable) An array of custom metadata details for the model.
-	* `category` - (Optional) (Updatable) Category of model metadata which should be null for defined metadata.For custom metadata is should be one of the following values "Performance,Training Profile,Training and Validation Datasets,Training Environment,other".
+	* `category` - (Optional) (Updatable) Category of model metadata which should be null for defined metadata.For custom metadata is should be one of the following values "Performance,Training Profile,Training and Validation Datasets,Training Environment,Reports,Readme,other".
 	* `description` - (Optional) (Updatable) Description of model metadata
 	* `key` - (Optional) (Updatable) Key of the model Metadata.
 The key can either be user defined or Oracle Cloud Infrastructure defined.
 List of Oracle Cloud Infrastructure defined keys:
 		* useCaseType